TechHutTV/homelab/storage/README.md

    ```

 ### "Access Denied" or "Bad Password"
-Verify the Samba user exists and password is set:
+Make sure you created a dedicated Samba user — root will not work.
+Verify the user exists and the password is set:
 ```bash
 sudo pdbedit -L  # List Samba users sudo smbpasswd -a youruser  # Add/reset password